 In the past we didn’t have a lot of options for replacing teeth.
-It was either a removable option (denture) or a fixed option (bridge).
+We had to choose between either a removable option (denture) or a fixed option (bridge).
 Due to the limitations of bridges and dentures, teeth were often not replaced at all.
-Implants have been around for a long time, but didn’t really hit mainstream dentistry until relatively recently.
 Implants are currently used in a great deal of situations that we didn’t have great solutions for previously such as stabilizing dentures, replacing individual teeth, replacing entire arches, and anchorage for orthodontics.
-With advances in our understanding of the biologic process behind dental implant integration and improvements in technology, implant use has became a routine part of dental treatment and is considered the standard of care in a lot situations that were previously treated with dentures and bridges.
+With advances in our understanding of the biologic process behind dental implant integration and improvements in technology, implant use has become a routine part of dental treatment and is considered the standard of care in many situations.

 Dr. Bell has been placing implants for over ten years and has trained with the most highly regarded clinicians and implantology leaders in the world.
 Our clinic only uses the best implants available on the market and we are constantly upgrading our training to stay current as technology and new clinical techniques develop.